 Cerrado & mata.
 Burton & Saint-Hilaire.
 Roads, rivers, and the pleasures of life in the backlands.

-• In the early nineteenth century, a wave of European naturalists crossed the Espinhaço, drawn by diamonds, botany, and the allure of Brazil’s interior.
-Among them were England’s Sir Richard Francis Burton and France’s Augustin de Saint-Hilaire, whose respective journeys through the range have left lasting marks on both science and story.
+During the early decades of the Empire of Brazil (1822–1889), a wave of European naturalists moved through the Espinhaço, drawn by diamonds, botany, and the allure of Brazil’s interior.
+Among them were Burton and the French naturalist Augustin de Saint-Hilaire, whose journeys through the range left lasting marks on both science and story.

 Saint-Hilaire’s contributions were botanical and foundational.
 Over years of travel in Brazil, he collected thousands of specimens and produced some of the earliest systematic descriptions of the Cerrado’s vegetation.
 His work remains central to the scientific understanding of Brazil’s biodiversity, and he is often referred to as the “godfather” of Brazilian botany.

 Burton, by contrast, traveled with a diplomat’s title and a writer’s appetite.
 Stationed as British consul in Santos, he pushed inland out of curiosity as much as duty, chronicling geography, commerce, and the people he encountered along the way.
-His accounts of the Espinhaço are less technical than Saint-Hilaire’s, but no less enduring—animated by attention to daily life, convivial evenings, and what he called the “pleasures of life in the backwoods.”
+His accounts of the Espinhaço are less technical than Saint-Hilaire’s, but no less enduring — animated by close attention to daily life, convivial evenings, and what he called the “pleasures of life in the backwoods.”

 Trailing only the Amazon in size, the Cerrado is the most biodiverse tropical savannah on the planet home to: